MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/using-an-interrupt-to-wake-a-device.md

 ---
 title: Using an Interrupt to Wake a Device
-description: When a device transitions to a low power state the framework disconnects (or reports as inactive) interrupts that are used for I/O handling. ms.assetid: 6A4E62BD-B10F-4F01-B4B4-1FF5086710D4
+description: When a device transitions to a low-power state, the framework disconnects (or reports as inactive) interrupts that are used for I/O handling. ms.assetid: 6A4E62BD-B10F-4F01-B4B4-1FF5086710D4
 ---